xueyan99/xueyan99.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One paper about environmental journalism has been accepted by the [**CDigra 2026**](https://ecrea2026brno.eu/) conference on the premises of Masaryk University, Brno, Czech Republic.
+One paper about environmental journalism has been accepted by the [**ECC 2026**](https://ecrea2026brno.eu/) conference on the premises of Masaryk University, Brno, Czech Republic.